Caye Caulker Snorkeling Guide: Underwater Paradise

 What’s Included

-For all tours, the minimum that’s included is: fins, snorkel, goggles, lunch, a tour guide, and a life jacket.
+For all tours, the minimum that’s included is: fins, snorkel, mask, a tour guide, and a life jacket.

 Most tours also include the entrance fee for the marine parks in the tour cost.
 However, you should check this with whichever company you book with.

-Water, fruit juice, and fresh fruit may also be included in the price.
+Water, fruit juice, and fresh fruit may also be included in the price, with lunch on full-day tours.
 More expensive tours may also include unlimited drinks or more snacks.
 These will be at a premium, however.

 TOP TIP: Life jackets make for excellent buoyancy aids in wavy water.